ibexa/documentation-developer/docs/trainings/commerce/pim/021_product_exchange.md

 To create product types, you could use
 <code><small>\Ibexa\ProductCatalog\Local\Repository\ProductType\</small>ContentTypeFactoryInterface::createContentTypeCreateStruct</code>
 <small>(`vendor/ibexa/product-catalog/src/lib/Local/Repository/ProductType/ContentTypeFactoryInterface.php`)</small>.
-Notice that this interface isn't in a `Contract` namespace, which means that its behavior could change in a future minor version.
+Notice that this interface isn't in the `Ibexa\Contracts` namespace, which means that its behavior could change in a future minor version.
 As you can see in its `ContentTypeFactory::createContentTypeCreateStruct` implementation, this function is responsible for the default fields of a new product type.